intelligence38000/android-docs/src/pages/plugins/overview/places.md

   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 The **Places plugin for Android** lets users search for a destination, explore what's nearby, or find their favorite restaurants, coffee shops, or stores.
-The Places Plugin is built on top of our [Mapbox Geocoding API](https://www.mapbox.com/api-documentation/search/#geocoding) and offers UI components that can be integrated inside your app with a few lines of code.
+Built on top of the [Mapbox Geocoding API](https://www.mapbox.com/api-documentation/search/#geocoding), the plugin offers UI components that you can integrated inside your app with a few lines of code.

 {{
 <AppropriateImage imageId="placesSplash" className="block mx-auto pt18" />